lloydf96/birdCLEF2021/README.md

 # birdCLEF2021

-The task involves identifying 397 different bird species vocalizations in audio clips.
+The task involves identifying 397 different bird species vocalizations in audio clips.<br />
 The solution employed involves:
 1. Training an ensemble of CNN model and ResNets.
 2. Augmented audio data by adding white and pink noise and overlaying other bird vocalizations at a subdued amplitude.